Could a small device replace painkillers for period pain?

 Summary

-This study tested a portable TENS device—a small patch that sends gentle electrical pulses—to see if it can reduce menstrual pain in women with primary dysmenorrhea (painful periods without an underlying condition).
-Thirty-four women used the device on their lower belly during pain episodes for about 20 minutes, over up to three menstrual cycles.
-The goal was to measure pain relief, quality of life, and mood changes, offering a drug-free option for managing period pain.
+This pilot study tested a portable TENS device for reducing menstrual pain in 34 women with primary dysmenorrhea.
+Participants used the device on their lower abdomen during pain episodes for up to three cycles.
+The goal was to see if this drug-free approach could ease pain and improve quality of life.

 Disclaimer